 - They are marketing tools and they capture interest.
 If done properly, cover letters encourage the reader to pick up your resume as well.

-- Explain to the reader why you are sending a resume!
+- They explain to the reader why you are sending a resume!

-- Assure the reader that you fit all their needs and your resume is worth reviewing!
+- They assure the reader that you fit all their needs and your resume is worth reviewing!